Woman wakes from 2-year coma, says brother attacked her

 “Massive massive amounts of head trauma consistent with a machete or hatchet type injury to the head,” said Jackson County Sheriff Ross Mellinger.
 “She was unconscious at the time and has been virtually ever since.”

 Now, Wanda Palmer is awake and she has identified her brother, Daniel J. Palmer III, 55, of Cottageville, as the person who attacked her.
-He has been charged in her attack.
+He has been charged with her attack.

 After two years of no answers, Mellinger said everything is now coming full circle.